fp7mplane/components/tstat/README.md

 The Tstat probe setup consists of 3 main parts:

-- [Tstat](<http://tstat.polito.it>) is a passive sniffer able to provide several insight on the traffic patterns at both the the network and transport levels.
+- [Tstat](<http://tstat.polito.it>) is a passive sniffer able to provide several insight on the traffic patterns at both the network and the transport levels.
 - mPlane protocol Reference Implementation - Available [here](<https://github.com/fp7mplane/protocol-ri>), Component-based framework written in Python to enable cooperation of mPlane compliant devices.
-- Tstat probe - mPlane SDK interface, available [here](<https://github.com/fp7mplane/components/tree/master/tstat>).
+- Tstat probe - mPlane SDK interface, Available [here](<https://github.com/fp7mplane/components/tree/master/tstat>).
 Python interface connecting the Tstat probe to the mPlane.

 ##Installing Tstat
-Download the source code from [tstat](http://tstat.polito.it/download/tstat-latest.tar.gz).
+Download the source code from [Tstat](http://tstat.polito.it/download/tstat-latest.tar.gz).
 Optional prerequisites for the C module:
 - zlib
 - rrdtool